William Penn Foundation makes largest grant ever to the Free Library

 Be sure to reserve Tuesday, November 11th for Philanthropy Network’s 2014 Fall Conference!
 We’ll return to the Inn at Penn for Sparking Solutions 2.0, where we’ll build on the momentum from last year’s event to further advance ideas and action around our Sparking issues agenda.
-Watch for additional details to be announced soon.
+Visit our calendar for additional details.
+Registration opens in late September.

 » Interested in becoming a conference sponsor?